influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/show-diagnostics.md

 ---
-title: Using SHOW DIAGNOSTICS for monitoring InfluxDB
+title: Using the SHOW DIAGNOSTICS command to monitoring InfluxDB
-description: Use the SHOW DIAGNOSTICS command for monitoring InfluxDB instances.
+description: Use the SHOW DIAGNOSTICS command to monitor InfluxDB instances.
 menu:
   platform:
     name: Using SHOW DIAGNOSTICS to monitor InfluxDB
-    weight: 90
+    weight: 100
 ---